A national research and advisory institute focused on technology policy and best practices in state and local government.

 Strategy Papers and Guides

-A series of strategy papers and local government technology guides written by senior editors and experts at the Center that focus on the most important issues and challenges faced by governments with solution sets for each.
+A series of strategy papers and local government technology guides written by senior editors and experts at the Center focus on the most important issues and challenges faced by governments, with solution sets for each.

 Surveys and Awards Programs